Cleanup removes hazards to public health.

 - A list of approved cleanup contractors.

-- Review cleanup procedure to make sure it meets public health and safety standards.
+- Meth lab cleanup oversight to ensure it meets public health standards.

 - WAC 246-205-Decontamination of Illegal Drug Manufacturing and Storage Sites